 The Morphometric Analysis Program v2018 (short: MAP18) is intended to facilitate the detection and visualization of epileptogenic pathologies.
 As such it is successfully used in over 60 specialized epilepsy clinics worldwide.
 A major part of the program is dedicated to morphometric MRI analysis which compares the individual brain anatomy with a normal database and highlights deviations in terms of gyration, cortical thickness and grey-white matter differentiation.
 This shall improve the recognition and demarcation of focal cortical dysplasias (FCD) and other cortical malformations.
 Furthermore, the software allows creating serial curved surfaces in different depths parallel to the cortical surface.
 This resembles the method of Curvilinear Reformatting as proposed by Bastos et al. (1999) but requires no manual input (e.g., no marking of supporting points on the cortical surface).
-Moreover, the software includes a SISCOM analysis (i.e. subtraction ictal single-photon emission computed tomography (=SPECT) coregistered to MRI), whole brain FLAIR analysis as proposed by Focke N et al. (Epilepsia 2008 and 2009), quantitative FLAIR analysis of temporo-mesial structures (Huppertz HJ et al., Epilepsy Res 2011), automated detection of periventricular nodular heterotopia (PNH) (Pascher B et al., Epilepsia 2013), and tools for visualization of implanted subdural electrodes (Kovalev D et al., AJNR 2005).
+Moreover, the software includes SISCOM analysis (i.e. subtraction ictal single-photon emission computed tomography (=SPECT) coregistered to MRI), whole brain FLAIR analysis as proposed by Focke N et al. (Epilepsia 2008 and 2009), quantitative FLAIR analysis of temporo-mesial structures (Huppertz HJ et al., Epilepsy Res 2011), automated detection of periventricular nodular heterotopia (PNH) (Pascher B et al., Epilepsia 2013), and tools for visualization of implanted subdural electrodes (Kovalev D et al., AJNR 2005).
 Recently, a simple volumetric MRI evaluation was added for structures important in epileptology such as hippocampi, cerebral hemispheres, etc.

 MAP18 is based on algorithms of the free and open source software for Statistical Parametric Mapping (SPM) of the Wellcome Trust Centre for Human Neuroimaging, UCL Queen Square Institute of Neurology, London, UK, in its current version (SPM12).